jsjoeio/gist-wiki/gistpad-feedback.md

 1. Create repo
 2. This creates it on GitHub
 3. This creates a folder locally
-4. When I create a new gist page in my knowledge base, it does the thing
+4. When I create a new gist page in my knowledge base, it does the thing on GitHub
+5. It also pulls down the new changes

 **Course-worthy**